ge-flight-analytics/Rems/README.md

 ```

 ## Querying Time-Series Data
-You can query data of time-series parameters with respect to individual flight record.
-Below is an simple example code that sends a flight query first in order to retrieve a set of flights and then sends a series of queries to get some of the time-series parameters for each of these flights.
+You can query data of time-series parameters with respect to individual flight records.
+Below is a simple example code that sends a flight query first in order to retrieve a set of flights and then sends of queries to get some of the time-series parameters for each of these flights.

 ```r
 # You should instantiate an EMS connection first.
 It was already described above.